 Most law schools require the Law School Admissions Test (LSAT).
 The test is administered four times a year at locations throughout the country.
 Students are encouraged to take the test in June after their junior year or October of their senior year.
 Information about the LSAT and other aspects of law school admission can be found online at the Law School Admissions Council.
-The Pre-Law Director in the Department of Political Science maintains a collection of books about the LSAT, law school, and law careers.
+The Pre-Law Director maintains a collection of books about the LSAT, law school, and law careers.

 Duquesne's 3-3 Early Admissions Law Program